During her time in college, Emilie tutored her peers in writing. In 2019, she graduated with a BA in Creative Writing.

 A loose outline will give you some structure to work with as you move through the rest of the process.
 This initial outline will give you a chance to try out supporting ideas before formalizing the paper.

 If you’re having a hard time coming up with points to support your thesis, leave them blank and fill them in as you find information in your research.

 The internet is now the most common research tool.
 Much like finding a good news source, you must analyze your sources.
 Look for when it was published, sources used, author bias, author reliability, publication history, and if it’s relevant to your topic.

 When doing online research, use good keywords.
 Instead of typing in a full sentence, identify the main idea you’re trying to look for.
 For instance, instead of typing “How many people got breast cancer in 2012?” try “breast cancer statistics 2012”.
-Boolean search tools are also useful. (find video for that)
+Boolean search tools are also useful, I've included a video about them below.